isomerpages/moe-bendemeerpri/_curriculum/CCE/Overview.md

 ##### Objectives

-1) To educate our students and all stakeholders of the school in embracing a quality restroom culture.
+1) To&nbsp;educate our students and all stakeholders of the school in embracing a quality restroom culture.&nbsp;

 2) To provide opportunity for students to be responsible by practicing proper restroom habits and to be gracious in adopting the restrooms.